Equity, Diversity, and Inclusion

 Many events, programs, and in-kind donations of Lenfest space to community organizations that include Bridge Lab/The Boys and Girls Club of Harlem, The Lapidus Center for the Historical Analysis of Transatlantic Slavery at the Schomburg Center (NYPL), The Studio Museum in Harlem, West Harlem Group Assistance area artists, tenant associations, public schools and students, local government bodies, and elected officials.

-A continued focus on the concept of Repair by this year’s Public Programs series that engage issues of immigation, climate justice, race, sexual and gender identities, and anti-racism.
-In collaboration with multiple partners including African American and African Diaspora Studies Department, Center for Jazz Studies, Studio for Law and Culture, Center for the Study of Social Difference, Columbia Global Centers, Columbia World Projects, Institute for Latin American Studies, Institute for Research in African-American Studies, Queens Museum, and playwrights from Uganda, Lebanon, and the UK.
+A focus on the concept of To Transform by this year’s Public Programs series that engages issues of immigration, sanctuary, climate justice, race, and representation.
+The series is organized in collaboration with partners such as the African American and African Diaspora Studies Department, the Center for the Study of Ethnicity and Race, Columbia Water Center, the Institute for Latin American Studies, the Institute for Research in African-American Studies, the Tenement Museum, the People's Theatre Project, and programs in urban planning and policy at Columbia University.

 IMPACT Repertory Theater